domasvz1/DO-Shop-ASP.NET-MVC/README.md

 ----
+Hierarchy of the locked login
+-> first blocked,
+   -> then email,
-Hierarchy -> first blocked, then email, then password (catch all three exceptions somehow or display in that order).
+      -> then password
+      ---(catch all three exceptions somehow or display in that order).

-You can create and delete orders.

 [Lithuanian]
 --